University of Michigan - Flint

 About the University of Michigan-Flint

-The University of Michigan-Flint is a four-year university located in Flint, Michigan.
-Being a part of the prestigious University of Michigan, the Flint campus provides you with a world renowned education with the added benefits of smaller class sizes and lower tuition costs while still giving you access to all of the resources the University of Michigan school system has to offer!
+The University of Michigan-Flint (UM-Flint) is a public university located in Flint, Michigan and issues four-year bachelor's and graduate degrees.
+Being a part of the prestigious University of Michigan, the Flint campus provides you with a world renowned education with the added benefits of a 13:1 faculty to staff ratio and lower tuition costs while still giving you access to all of the resources the University of Michigan school system has to offer!

-With 8,500 students, including over 700 international students, the University of Michigan-Flint provides a diverse student body in a quiet city atmosphere while still being intimate enough for you to develop a long lasting personal network of support and education.
+With 8,000 students, including over 300 international students from over 40 countries, the University of Michigan-Flint provides a diverse student body in a quiet city atmosphere while still being intimate enough for you to develop a long lasting personal network of support and education.

 Programs of Study

-Ranked “Best in the Midwest” by The Princeton Review 13 years in a row, the University of Michigan-Flint offers four-year baccalaureate degrees, graduate degrees, an Honors Program, and the English Language Program.
+Ranked “Best in the Midwest” by The Princeton Review, the University of Michigan-Flint offers four-year baccalaureate degrees, graduate degrees, an Honors Program, and the English Language Program.
 We also offer many study abroad options, including faculty-led, exchange, and external programs ranging from three weeks to a full year.

-The University of Michigan-Flint has partnered with our main campus in Ann Arbor, MI to offer a 2+2 Transfer Engineering program.
+The University of Michigan-Flint has partnered with our main campus in Ann Arbor to offer a 2+2 Transfer Engineering program.
 Students complete early coursework at UM-Flint and qualified students are guaranteed admission to the University of Michigan in 1 of 15 Engineering programs.

 Services for International Students